Lesson 1: Optimization#

 Adaptive-stepsize gradient descent using optax#

 We are now getting a bit more sophisticated.
-We will use the optax library to perform gradient descent using an adaptive stepsize.
+We will use the optax library to perform gradient descent using an adaptive stepsize. optax is the standard gradient-descent library used alongside jax.
 In particular, we will use the famous adam technique which has become a default adaptive-stepsize approach for machine learning.

 import optax